smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/04_database_dependencies_analysis.md

      Some dependencies listed in `sys.sql_expression_dependency`—such as XML schemas, user-defined table types, user-defined data types, server-level triggers, and database-level triggers—do not correspond to entries in `sys.objects`.
 To retrieve additional details about these objects, you’ll need to join with their respective system views (e.g., `sys.xml_schema_collections`, `sys.types`, etc.).
    * **Identifying invalid dependencies is not straightforward**\
      Invalid dependencies, such as a missing table referenced by a view or stored procedure (*Example 03*), are difficult to detect reliably.
 This is because certain patterns, such as cross-database dependencies (*Example 01*), stored procedures that call other stored procedures using only a one-part naming convention (*Example 06*), and object aliases (*Example 11*), can mimic the same behavior as broken or missing references.
+   * **Feature installed components may exist in the `sys.sql_expression_dependencies` table**\
+     Certain feature-installed components—such as Database Diagrams and Change Data Capture (CDC)—create entries in the sys.sql_expression_dependencies table.
+This list is not exhaustive; other components may also do the same.

 To help identify invalid dependencies, the following SQL query can be used as a starting point.
 However, manual review of the results is necessary to determine which objects are truly invalid.